Kanken Tōyama: Students

 The individuals listed below are Shudokan pupils of Toyama as listed in Karate-Do Tai Hokan.
 The translated partial list includes the karate-do shihan and hanshi title license and high degree rank (fifth dan to eighth dan).
 The '*' symbol indicates persons and organizations that did not train directly with Toyama, but were confirmed as members with the responsibilities of the shihan title and high degree rank.
-The '?' symbol indicate partial or missing translations.

 Other students awarded shihan and hanshi title license and high degree rank but not referenced in Karate-Do Tai Hokan.